 Although the Student Handbook may refer to rights established through law or district policy, it does not create additional rights for parents and students.
 It does not, nor is it intended to, represent a contract between any parent or student and the district.

-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the Columbia High School front office.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at West Brazos Jr. High.